Natasha Alquiros

-Natasha Claudine Alquiros Deyto is a Filipina international footballer who plays as a midfielder for Stallion Laguna.
+Natasha Claudine Alquiros Deyto is a Filipino former international footballer who last played as a midfielder for Stallion Laguna.
 She played for the Philippines internationally.
 Alquiros has played for women's team of Green Archers United at the club level.
 She also works as a host at TV5.

 In 2016, Alquiros joined Hiraya F.C. which participated in the inaugural season of the PFF Women's League.

 Career statistics

 International goals

 Scores and results list the Philippines' goal tally first.